As a dedicated cook or professional chef, it is not unusual to have big sets of more than a dozen different types of kitchen knives in use at once.

 The knife typically a broad blade tapering upward to a point, allowing the knife to rock back and forward for fast mincing.
 It’s about 6 to 12 inches long.
 A greater length usually translates to faster, easier slicing, but if you have small hands, a shorter knife would be easier to control.

 A chef’s knife can be forged or stamped.
-Most chef’s knives are unserrated, but some brands have also started to make serrated ones.
+Most chef’s knives are unserrated, but some brands have also started to make these types of knives, including them in the a must-have set.

 The knife can be used for almost every task in the kitchen.
 It cuts tofu, chops squashes, dices tomatoes, and slices steaks.
 That is why it is the must-have item in every kitchen knife set collection, small or big.